myselfHimanshu/myselfHimanshu/README.md

 </p>

 #### What I do?
-Machine Learning fascinates me a lot; Self driving car, YOLO, AlphaGo, Watson and many more.
+Machine Learning fascinates me a lot; Self driving car, YOLO, AlphaGo, Watson and many more. <br>
 My areas of interest include <b>Natural Language Processing</b> and <b>Computer Vision</b>.

 - 🔭 I’m currently working on building SOTA Computer Vision models from scratch as my personal research work for exploration of Convolutional Neural Networks.